Our local offer

 When registering your child into the nursery we seek permission to take your child out on a local walk however if your child has an additional needs which staff need to consider before an outing additional permission and a discussion would be had about the suitability of the activity for your child.
 You will always be welcome to come along on any outing and destination will always be carefully thought about and planned so it would remain within a familiar area for your child and remains an activity they can fully participate in.
 If it necessary additional staff can always attend the outing to ensure we provide your child with any additional support which may be needed.

 - How accessible is the setting environment?

-We have our toddlers (ages 1 – 3 years) upstairs where they all have access to 3 spacious playrooms.
+We have our babies / toddlers (ages 6 weeks – 3 years) upstairs where they all have access to 3 spacious playrooms.
 Our preschool children have full access to the downstairs playroom and we have a large patio door which open to make a large access out to our stimulating secure garden.

 Our ethos at Applepips is to provide children with that home from home feel as soon as you are welcomed through the door.

 We are a free flow nursery which allows the children to access all resources as and when they want – all out planning at Applepips is led by the children and what they are interested in individually as well as collectively.